Deploying Microsoft Dynamics NAV Using ClickOnce

 Assuming that you have a folder that contains your application files, such as the EXE, DLLs, configuration files, and other files that your application needs.
 The files should be organized in subfolders as appropriate for your application to work correctly.

 You create an XML file, usually called the application manifest.
 This file should be suffixed with .manifest, and added in the root of your application folder.
-The application manifest file contains metadata about your application including a listing of all the files, which file is the main executable file, and so on.
+The application manifest file contains metadata about your application including a list of all the files, which file is the main executable file, and so on.

 You create another XML file, usually called the deployment manifest.
 This file should be suffixed with .application, and added to the directory outside the root of your application folder.
 The deployment manifest has a link to the application manifest.
 It also has information about the application, such as a product name, version number, and so on.
 This information will be shown in locations such as the Start menu and in Add or Remove Programs.